paulm-08/franka_ros2_fr3_teleop/README.md

     git clone https://github.com/frankaemika/franka_ros2.git
     cd franka_ros2
     ```
-Depending on whether you want to use Visual Studio Code's Docker support, you can follow the first part of the guide (without Visual Studio Code) or the second part (with).
+    We provide separate instructions for using Docker with Visual Studio Code or the command line.
+Choose one of the following options:

+    Option A: Set up and use Docker from the command line (without Visual Studio Code).

+    Option B: Set up and use Docker with Visual Studio Code's Docker support.

-### Option 1: using Docker Compose
+#### Option A: using Docker Compose

   2. **Build the container:**
       ```bash